aceralrighty/library/README.md

 ![alt text](image-1.png)
 ### Collection Enum
-    1. Create an enum called Collection that includes at least five types of collections that a library material could be in
+- Create an enum called Collection that includes at least five types of collections that a piece of library material could be in

 Example class diagram.
 You get to choose your own collection enums.
 ![img.png](img.png)

 ### Inventory class
-    1. Inventory will keep track of all the materials in the library and their status
+- 1Inventory1 will keep track of all the materials in the library and their status
-    2. Make sure that the methods and ArrayList of materials are static, so they can be accessed without instantiating an Inventory object
+- Make sure that the methods and ArrayList of materials are static, so they can be accessed without instantiating an 1Inventory1 object
-    3. Create all the fields and methods shown in the example class diagram below
+- Create all the fields and methods shown in the example class diagram below

 ![img_1.png](img_1.png)

 ### Material class
-    1. This will be the highest level super class for all the material in the library
+- This will be the highest level super class for all the material in the library
-    2. It should be declared abstract
+- It should be declared abstract
-    3. Create all the fields and methods shown in the example class diagram below
+- Create all the fields and methods shown in the example class diagram below

 ![img_2.png](img_2.png)

 ### Book, PrintBook, and AudioBook classes
-    1. `Book` should extend `Materials` and also be declared abstract
+- `Book` should extend `Materials` and also be declared abstract
-    2. `PrintBook` and `AudioBook` are instantiable (not abstract), and extend `Book`
+- `PrintBook` and `AudioBook` are instantiable (not abstract), and extend `Book`
-    3. Create all the fields and methods shown in the example class diagram below
+- Create all the fields and methods shown in the example class diagram below

 ![img_3.png](img_3.png)

 ### Multimedia, Music and Movie classes
-    1. `Multimedia` should extend `Materials` and also be declared abstract
+- `Multimedia` should extend `Materials` and also be declared abstract
-    2. `Music` and `Movie` are instantiable (not abstract), and extend `Multimedia`
+- `Music` and `Movie` are instantiable (not abstract), and extend `Multimedia`
-    3. Create all the fields and methods shown in the example class diagram below
+- Create all the fields and methods shown in the example class diagram below

 ![img_4.png](img_4.png)

 ### MovieGenre and MusicGenre

-    1. Create enums for `MovieGenre` and `MusicGenre`.
+- Create enums for `MovieGenre` and `MusicGenre`.
 You get to choose your own genres.
 See the images below for some examples.

 ![img_5.png](img_5.png)

 ### Custom exceptions
-    1. Create two custom exceptions called `InvalidMaterialTypeException` and `ItemNotAvailableException`
+- Create two custom exceptions called `InvalidMaterialTypeException` and `ItemNotAvailableException`
-    2. Throw the `InvalidMaterialTypeException` when a patron tries to search for material by an invalid type.
+- Throw the `InvalidMaterialTypeException` when a patron tries to search for material by an invalid type.
-    3. Throw the `ItemNotAvailableException` when no items are found for any type of search
+- Throw the `ItemNotAvailableException` when no items are found for any type of search

 ### Library class
 This will be the main class that runs the program.
 You will need to build: